mmodenesi/omnetpy/README.md

 - Dynamic deletion of modules is not supported (the ``dyna`` sample could not be ported).
 - python code debugging is not supported
-- automatic code generation for messages is not supported (yet, being python so flexible, its not missed, either).
+- Automatic code generation for messages is not supported (yet, being python so flexible, its not missed, either).
 - The python bindings were written by hand (an activity that could be automated) and may have mistakes.
 - The python bindings were written as needed in order to port the OMNeT++ samples.
-Not 100% of the C++ APIS were ported (though it may be easy to include what is missing).
+Not 100% of the C++ APIs were ported (though it may be easy to include what is missing).
 - This is an academic project.
 Many things were written "just to make it work" and may not scale well.
 - This project was not heavily used.